-• it would cause hardship to you or your family if you had to pay the tax credit back.
+- you were paid too much because of a mistake by us and it was reasonable to think your award was right, or - it would cause hardship to you or your family if you had to pay the tax credit back.
 We may also accept payment over a longer period of time in a case of this kind.

-Overpayments if we have made a mistake
+If we have made a mistake